rocketBANG/worship-cloud-api/readme.md

 `.env.production` Handles what config the program uses in a production enviroment
 `.env` Handles what the program uses in a dev enviroment

+## Running
+Run the command `npm start`
+This will start a localhost server at port 3500.
+Changing files will cause the server to reload automatically with the new changes